A search engine optimisation specialist (SEO) uses digital analytics and marketing skills to transform a company's online presence

 • evidence of a strong personal online profile, e.g. a blog, website or connections and interactions on various social media platforms

-• a commitment to keeping your technical skills and knowledge up to date
+• an ongoing commitment to keeping your technical skills and knowledge up to date

 • an ability to understand social media platforms and how to use them to distribute content, gain more links and build successful campaigns